roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 chapter-type:
  - extra
 ---
 <p class="first-paragraph" markdown="1">"Youch--!"</p>
 [^1]: [Tatami] - Japanese straw floor coverings,​ [Tatami - Wikipedia](https://en.wikipedia.org/wiki/Tatami);

 Lydia pressed upon her groin, curling herself up on a place.
-Lydia is a petite girl who appeared to be around thirteen of age, has a small breasts.
+Lydia is a petite girl, who appeared to be around thirteen of age, has a small breasts.
 Her hair is bright, shiny blond.
 It is a little curly, of length nigh a chest.
 Her skin is fair and smooth.
 It reminiscent me a beauteous snowscape.
 We are inside a self-defence _dojo_[^11] which built by the side of underground library.
 Three months had passed since Lydia and Yuuyami became Creators.
 This self-defence _dojo_ was constructed by ​​Lydia's suggestion, as the Creator leastwise she should be able to protect herself.
 Within the _dojo_ there are four-and-twenty _tatami_ mats[^1] and a board-covered area of an equal extent.
 Having a tall ceiling, the room resulted spacious.
 Wooden swords and canes in various sizes were installed upon a corners of board-covered area.